What To Pack For Greece – Packing Lists For Every Season

 What shoes to bring to Greece

 I should point out here that many visitors swear by water shoes.
 These are ideal for our pebbly beaches, as you won’t hurt your feet while trying to go into the sea.
-They don’t look great, but they could come in handy.
+They will also protect you from any sharp stones or sea urchins.

 Bring a hat and sunglasses